pingcap/docs-dm/en/faq.md

 ## Why do `REPLACE` statements keep appearing in the downstream when DM is replicating?

 You need to check whether the [safe mode](glossary.md#safe-mode) is automatically enabled for the task.
-If the task is automatically resumed after an error, or if there is high availability scheduling, then the safe mode is enabled because it meets the condition that within 5 minutes immediately after the task is started or resumed.
+If the task is automatically resumed after an error, or if there is high availability scheduling, then the safe mode is enabled because it is within 5 minutes after the task is started or resumed.

 You can check the DM-worker log file and search for a line containing `change count`.
 If the `new count` in the line is not zero, the safe mode is enabled.
-To locate the reason why it is enabled, check when does it happen and if any errors are reported before.
+To find out why it is enabled, check when it happens and if any errors are reported before.